fortyninemaps/karta/README.md

 *Karta* is a simple and fast framework for spatial analysis in Python.

-It contains clean vector and raster data types that are coordinate system-aware, implementations of frequently-used of geospatial analysis methods, and the read/write interfaces to several formats, including GeoJSON, shapefiles, and ESRI ASCII.
+It contains clean vector and raster data types that are coordinate system-aware, implementations of frequently-used geospatial analysis methods, and the read/write interfaces to several formats, including GeoJSON, shapefiles, and ESRI ASCII.